The dates for Kendal Calling 2015 will be 30th July – 2nd August

 In a nutshell Kendal Calling has 4 campsite areas adjacent to the arena:

-- Traditional festival camping – consisting of Party (loud) camp, Quiet camp (keep the noise down after the main stage headliners) & family camping (as it says on the tin)
+- Traditional festival camping – consisting of Wolf Woods (closest to the area so loudest & latests), Great Holme & The Shire (general camping), Quiet camp (keep the noise down after the main stage headliners) & Family camping (as it says on the tin).

 - Emperors Fields (For those after a few more comforts.
 This is a quiet area, ideal for families).

 - Campervan field (this is a separate field for live-in vehicles)

 - The Deer Lodge (affordable luxury camping with Bell Tents, Tipis and Yurts available for hire) click here for more info and to purchase.